The Power of Optionality: Volatility to Opportunity With Distributed Teams

 Data scientist and venture capitalist who has invested in 50 global tech companies.
 He is the Chief Economist at Toptal.

-We previously explored how extreme changes in technology and the global talent economy necessitate a new way of approaching risk and reward—optionality.
+Extreme changes in technology and the global talent economy necessitate a new way of approaching risk and reward—optionality.
 Optionality involves positioning yourself to have the ability (but not the obligation) to take critical actions such as launching a new product or transforming your business model.

 Planning Optionality-driven Projects